Infernal-Insights/Hashmancer/hashmancer/darkling/README.md

 `backend_dispatcher.cpp` selects the appropriate backend at runtime or via the `DARKLING_GPU_BACKEND` environment variable (`cuda`, `hip`, `opencl`).
 Each backend follows the same workflow of `initialize`, `load_data`, `launch_crack_batch` and result polling.
-Only the CUDA version contains a working kernel at the moment; the other backends provide build stubs for future expansion.
+All three backends ship with fully working kernels so the engine can run on NVIDIA, AMD or Intel hardware without changes.

 ## Predefined Charsets